 Teladoc offers remote psychiatrist consultations as part of their mental health services.
 The sign-up process involves quite a long form with your personal information and insurance or health plan information.
-You select which type of provider you want to connect with, and are then provided with a directory of doctors in order to make your choice.
+After you select which type of provider you want to connect with, Teladoc provides a directory of doctors in order to make your choice.

-The Teladoc system usually schedules you with the same doctor throughout your treatment for continuity.
-However, if you would like to switch you can request to do so.
+For the sake of continuity, the Teladoc system usually schedules you with the same psychiatrist throughout your treatment.
+However, if you would like to switch, you can request to do so.

 - Accepts a range of insurance and health plans.